Noah Baumbach: Personal life

-Baumbach met actress Jennifer Jason Leigh in 2001, while she was starring on Broadway in Proof.
+Baumbach met actress Jennifer Jason Leigh in 2001 while she was starring on Broadway in Proof.
 The couple married on September 2, 2005.
-They have a son, Rohmer.
+They have a son, Rohmer, who was named after French director Éric Rohmer.
 Leigh filed for divorce from Baumbach on November 15, 2010, in Los Angeles, citing irreconcilable differences.
 The divorce was finalized in September 2013.

-Baumbach's romantic and creative collaboration with actress, writer, and director Greta Gerwig began late in 2011, after they had met during the production of Greenberg (released in early 2010).
-In March 2019, it was announced Gerwig and Baumbach had a son named Harold.
+Baumbach's romantic and creative collaboration with actress, writer and director Greta Gerwig began late in 2011, after they met during the production of Greenberg.
+They have two sons, born March 2019 and February 2023.
+Twelve years into their relationship, Baumbach and Gerwig married at New York City Hall in December 2023.

+Baumbach's brother Nico is a film theorist and associate professor at Columbia University's Center for Comparative Media.